19hours/sg-statutes/Acts/Legal Profession Act.md

 (ii) any person for the time being liable to pay a solicitor, a law corporation or a limited liability law partnership for his or its services any costs;

+“constituent foreign law practice”, in relation to a Joint Law Venture, means the foreign law practice which constitutes part of the Joint Law Venture;

+[19/2008 wef 19/09/2008]

+“constituent Singapore law practice”, in relation to a Joint Law Venture, means the Singapore law practice which constitutes part of the Joint Law Venture;

+[19/2008 wef 19/09/2008]

-“contentious business” means business done, whether as an advocate or a solicitor, in or for the purposes of proceedings begun before a court of justice or before an arbitrator;
+“contentious business” means business done in or for the purposes of proceedings begun before a court of justice or before an arbitrator;

+[19/2008 wef 19/09/2008]

 “costs” includes fees, charges, disbursements, expenses and remuneration;